Digitz-hub/Huzlly/pickr-files/pickr-snapshot.md

 ## ⚠️ Needs live testing

-- [ ] Trigger pairing across all 10–15 instances — re-verify after Fix #24 (claim moved to parse time)
+- [ ] Trigger pairing across all 10–15 instances — re-verify after Fix #29 (identity-based stamp)
 - [ ] Destroy-while-open scenario (force a Reusable Element re-render mid-edit) — confirm no stray Escape behaviour or stale save afterward (Fix #26)
+- [ ] **Combined case:** destroy-while-open + simultaneous re-render across multiple instances at once — checks whether claimed markers reset and trigger pairing breaks (overlap of Fix #21's watch-for and Fix #26)
+- [ ] Save the same colour twice in one session (no Bubble re-render in between), then cancel — confirm revert lands on the second save's colour, not a stale one
 - [ ] Colour with opacity < 100% survives a full page reload (Fix #22)
 - [ ] CANCEL/Escape revert sends no stale debounce payload after the revert (Fix #23)
 - [ ] `window.PICKR_DEBUG = true` in console re-enables both warning types
 - [x] Multi-instance trigger pairing — verified working on a real Bubble page (Fix #21)
+- [ ] Trigger pairing under simultaneous re-render of multiple instances — confirm Fix #29 eliminates the ordering failure mode (Fix #29)
 - [ ] Normal outside-click close → `saved: true` fires, `colorHex`/`rawColor` update correctly
 - [ ] CANCEL button → revert + close, no auto-save double-fire
 - [ ] Escape → identical behaviour to CANCEL
 - [ ] Escape listener removed on `hide` — only one active listener at a time across all instances
 - [ ] Trigger circle colour does not change mid-drag, only on auto-save or cancel-revert
 - [ ] No duplicate CANCEL button on parent Reusable Element re-render
+- [ ] Force a missing-trigger scenario (delete/rename a `.pickr-trigger-el` div on one instance) — confirm `bubble_fn_colorData` receives `error: 'no_trigger_found'` and existing workflows ignore it without side effects (Fix #28)